carpentries-incubator/frictionless-data-agriculture/_episodes/03-frictionless-tables.md

 ~~~
 {: .language-python}

-Next we'll describe the yields.csv file using the `describe` function to generate a frictionless table schema and print the results.
+Next we'll describe the yields.csv file using the `describe` function to generate a Frictionless table schema and print the results.

 ~~~
 yields_schema = describe("data/yields.csv")